Local Augmentation for Graph Neural Networks: Conclusion

 \section{Conclusion}

-We propose local augmentation, a brand-new technique that exploits the generative model to learn the conditional distribution of the central node's neighbors' feature representations given its own representation.
-We can feed the generated feature matrix from a well-trained generative model to some modified backbone GNN models to enhance model performance.
+We propose local augmentation, a new technique that exploits the generative model to learn the conditional distribution of the central node's neighbors' features given the central node's feature.
+We feed the generated feature matrix from a well-trained generative model to some modified backbone GNN models to enhance their performance.
 Experiments show that our model can improve performance across various GNN architectures and benchmark datasets.
 Besides, our model achieves new state-of-the-art results on various semi-supervised node classification tasks.
 One limitation of our proposed framework is that we do not exploit the 2-hop neighbors or use the random walk to find more related neighbors for the central node.
-And one future work is that we can extract more 2/3-hop neighbors if the central node's degree is small and learn the conditional distribution for random sampling nodes if the graph is large.
+The future work is to extract more 2/3-hop neighbors if the central node's degree is small and learn the conditional distribution for random sampling nodes if the graph is large.